turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

             <p> <strong>/AllUsers</strong> </p>
          </td>
          <td>
-            <p> Installs the Turbo plugin under the <strong>All Users</strong> profile, so it is available to all profiles on the machine.
+            <p> Installs the Turbo Client under the <strong>All Users</strong> profile, so it is available to all profiles on the machine.
 This is only available if the running user has administrator rights on the machine. </p>
          </td>
       </tr>
 </table>

 ##### Proxy Settings

-The Turbo Plugin uses the proxy settings of the local device by default.
+The Turbo Client uses the proxy settings of the local device by default.
 End-users using Microsoft Internet Explorer can change proxy settings from within the browser.
 Users of other browsers must change proxy settings on the host device itself.

 Complete the following steps to change system proxy settings on the host device: